woodfrog/woodfrog/README.md

 ### 📄 Code for papers

+The code for the papers I’ve co-authored is or will be open-sourced, unless restricted by company privacy policies.

 [**Floor-sp**: Inverse cad for floorplans by sequential room-wise shortest path](https://github.com/woodfrog/floor-sp)

 [**VSE-Infty**: Learning the best pooling strategy for visual semantic embedding](https://github.com/woodfrog/vse_infty)